 As Sr. Adv.
 S.K.
 Jain presented evidence, it became clear that his primary proof was negative in nature, namely that no Hindus have contested the Nirmohi Akhara's shebait claim, thereby proving the same.
 Justice Bobde did not appear satisfied with this line of argument.
 In response, SK Jain submitted that all defendants were allowed to cross-examine the Nirmohi Akhara when it filed a suit against the former Uttar Pradesh Chief Minister Kalyan Singh's government acquiring the land.
 Justice Nazeer asked why parties such as the Superintendent of Police (a defendant in the Akhara’s suit against government land acquisition) would have any reason to cross-examine the Nirmohi Akhara.

 The bench rose for lunch at 12.58 PM.

-SK Jain stated that the plaintiffs in suit number 5 are 'outsiders' and that the Nirmohi Akhara enjoys 'the support of all the locals'.
-He cited witness statements given by 90 year old Faizabad residents.
+Sr. Adv.
+S.K.
+Jain stated that the plaintiffs in Ram Lala's suit were 'outsiders' and that the Nirmohi Akhara enjoyed 'the support of all the locals'.
+He cited witness statements given by 90-year old Faizabad residents.

-'They want to oust me', submitted SK Jain for the Nirmohi Akhara, referring to the plaintiffs in suit number 5.
-He submitted that only the Akhara knew the traditions of the temple and how to uphold them.
-He argued that if the court didn't provide it shebaitship, the traditions of worship at the temple would permanently change.
+Sr. Adv.
+S.K.
+Jain claimed that the plaintiffs in Ram Lala's suit wanted to oust the Nirmohi Akhara.
+He submitted that only the Nirmohi Akhara knew the traditions of the temple and how to uphold them.
+He argued that if the court did not grant shebaitship, traditions of worship at the temple would permanently change.

-He read out statements of worshippers who had visited or worshipped at Ayodhya.
-He was on the sixth statement, of twenty witness statements.
+Sr. Adv.
+S.K.
+Jain read out statements of worshippers who had visited or worshipped at Ayodhya.
+He was on the sixth statement of twenty witness statements.

 The bench rose at 2.48 PM.
 Arguments will resume on Monday.